Feedback

 API_KEY = '<YOUR_API_KEY>'

 As an example, consider the following article (source: Reuters).
-When we use the API to obtain tags:
+Let's say we use the API to analyze it and obtain tags:

 - cURL